This classic vegan banana bread recipe is moist, fluffy and delicious. It’s the best banana bread ever!

-- 4 small or 3 large bananas, about 1 3/4 cup (preferably overripe), mashed
+- 4 small or 3 large bananas, about 1 3/4 cups (preferably overripe), mashed

 - 1/4 cup almond milk, use only if needed

 In a medium/large size bowl, combine flour, sugar, baking powder, baking soda and salt, set aside.
 In a medium bowl, mash bananas.
 Add the oil, vanilla and bananas to the dry ingredients and mix until combined, do not overmix.
 If mixture seems too thick, add the almond milk (especially if using heavier flours such as whole wheat or whole spelt, you’re more inclined to need it).

 Pour batter into a greased loaf pan.
 Bake for about 50 min – 1 hour.
-With my oven it only goes for 50 min.
-You can also do the toothpick test in the center of the loaf, if it comes out clean it’s about ready.
-Remove from oven and let cool for 10 min.
+Ovens vary, mine usually takes 50 minutes.
+You can also do the toothpick test in the center of the loaf, if it comes out clean it should be ready.
+Remove from oven and let cool for 10 min before slicing.

 Makes 8 – 10 slices